-In honour of Stress Awareness Day, we gather expert tips from Michael Adu, Founder of wellness coaching company Stress-Less Fitness, based at Club Workspace Clerkenwell Workshops.
+We get expert tips from Michael Adu, Founder of wellness coaching company Stress-Less Fitness, based at Club Workspace Clerkenwell Workshops, on how to start your day right.

 It's common knowledge that stress is detrimental to our health.
 And often workers in high-intensity jobs suffer the most.
 Three-quarters of adults over the past year have at some point felt overwhelmed or unable to cope due to stress, according to statistics commissioned by the Mental Health Foundation, and it has been dubbed one of the greatest public health challenges of our time with links to anxiety, depression, heart disease, insomnia and digestive problems.